 Press Edit button and use the drop-down menu to change a priority of a message:

 Don’t forget to save your changes:

-Set your ATC configuration as default
+Set your ATC configuration as active

 For the ATC execution in the cloud we currently offer some standard ATC check variants.
 You can choose an ATC check variant from the existing check variants by clicking the Browse button (or using Content Assist: Ctrl + Space shortcut):

 Until now it was not possible to see, which ATC checks are contained in the corresponding ATC check variant.
 Now you can display an ATC check variant as an ABAP development object using the Open ABAP Development Object (Ctrl + Shift + A) to see which checks are contained in it:

 Just select the ATC check variant and it gets displayed in the editor in a tree-like view as you know it from the SAP GUI Code Inspector.
 You can open a check category (e.g. “Syntax Check”) to see which checks are chosen there.
 On the bottom of the view you can switch between parameters of the selected check (“Parameters”) and its details (“Documentation”):

 How to create an ATC check variant in ABAP development tools for Eclipse